araf/shoottheblues/README.md

 # shoottheblues
-A simple click the ball game.
+A simple click the ball game created with Phaser.